 Bullying is a distinctive pattern of deliberately harming and humiliating others.
 It's a very durable behavioral style, largely because bullies get what they want—at least at first.
-Bullies are made, not born, and it happens at an early age, if the normal aggression of two-year-olds isn't handled well.
+Bullies are made, not born, and it happens at an early age, if the normal aggression of 2-year-olds isn't handled well.

 Bullies couldn't exist without victims, and they don't pick on just anyone; those singled out lack assertiveness and radiate fear long before they ever encounter a bully.
 No one likes a bully, but no one likes a victim either.
 Grown-up bullies wreak havoc in their relationships and in the workplace.